Greenie-app/Backend/README.md

 `rails db:create db:migrate` to create the development database.

 Run the development server with `rails server`.
-Note that you will need to also run the front-end, the Sidekiq host, and the WebSockets server in order to use the complete website.
+Note that you will need to also run the front-end, the GoodJob host, and the WebSockets server in order to use the complete website.
 The development server also assumes a Mailcatcher process is running on port 1025 to receive emails sent in development.
 (Mailcatcher is not part of the Gemfile and should be `gem install`ed manually.)